DavidTee1/Galaxys-Last-Exam-Benchmark/README.md

 ## Model Description

 Galactus is designed to push the boundaries of visual and textual reasoning.
 It accepts image input along with text prompts to solve tasks that include, for example, calculating intersections of lines or simulating time changes on analog clocks.
-On the Galaxy's Last Exam Benchmark, this model outperforms comparable models from OpenAI and Gemini.
+On the Galaxy's Last Exam Benchmark, this model outperforms comparable models from OpenAI, Google, and Anthropic.

 ---